 How much solution should you use?

-That depends.
-Certain enema solutions require less fluid, but if you are using a plain or salt water enema to relive constipation 1-2 litres will suffice.
+That depends; certain enema solutions require less fluid, but if you are using a plain or salt water enema to relieve constipation 1-2 litres will suffice.
 If you are trying to achieve a deeper colon cleanse you will want to use more water.
-Keep in mind that most individuals will not be able to hold more that 2 litres of water the first time they administer an enema; you may have to build up the volume over a series of enemas.
+Keep in mind that most individuals will not be able to hold more than two litres of water the first time they administer an enema; you may have to build up the volume over a series of enemas.
 (Note that 1 litre equals approximately 1 quart).

 You might be surprised how much the colon can actually take in.
 Colon size does vary; an adult colon can hold between 3L and 6L of water.
 The average is about 4L.
 It is rare for most individuals to hold more than 3L, (unless they are on a cleansing or fasting regime) because there is usually a fair amount of fecal matter built up in the colon.

-Aside from professional colonics, high-volume enemas are actually the only way you will achieve an effective colon cleanse.
-It is often stated in health literature that if one uses enemas for the purpose of colon cleansing it is absolutely essential to fill the colon completely in order to be effective.
-J. Parsons DSc, author of ‘Naturopathic practice’, recommends 5L as the normal maximum for a thorough enema, stating that the results of your at-home-enema can be just as good as what you would experience with professional colonics.
+Aside from professional colonics, high-volume enemas are the only way you will achieve an effective colon cleanse.
+It is often stated in health literature that if one uses enemas for the purpose of colon cleansing, it is essential to fill the colon completely to be effective.
+J. Parsons DSc, author of ‘Naturopathic practice’, recommends 5L as the average maximum for a thorough enema, stating that the results of your at-home-enema can be just as good as what you would experience with professional colonics.

-Even in very healthy individuals there is a limit.
-Dr. Moser, author of ‘How and When to Be Your Own Doctor’, claims that the colon will begin to protest and will not accept any more than 3 successive enemas.
+Even in very healthy individuals, there is a limit.
+Dr Moser, the author of ‘How and When to Be Your Own Doctor’, claims that the colon will begin to protest and will not accept any more than three successive enemas.
 This is a bit of a generalization; each person is different, but this is still a good guideline to keep in mind.
 If you are feeling tired, or if you are getting clear signals that it is time to stop cleansing, then stop.
-Even if the solution coming out is not completely clear, it is better to take it easy, than to risk over-doing it.
-You can always repeat the procedure on another day when you colon is ready for more.
+Even if the solution coming out is not entirely clear, it is better to take it easy, than to risk over-doing it.
+You can always repeat the procedure on another day when your colon is ready for more.
 Remember to listen to your body and do not overdo it!

-Very practical and cautious advice is offered by Parsons in his book ‘Naturopathic Practice’.
-He recommends to build the enemas up successively, starting with no more than 500ml for your first enema and increasing daily by 500ml until you have reached the maximum of 4-5L.
+Parsons offers very practical and cautious advice in his book ‘Naturopathic Practice’.
+He recommends building the enemas up successively, starting with no more than 500ml for your first enema and increasing daily by 500ml until you have reached the maximum of 4-5L.
 Choose a volume which feels safe and comfortable for you to start out with.
 If you find it was not enough, you can always add more.
-If you are part way through the procedure and you find that you overestimated your colon’s current capacity, you can stop at any time, there is nothing to prove.
+If you are part way through the procedure, and you find that you overestimated your colon’s current capacity, you can stop at any time; there is nothing to prove.

 3. Prepare Yourself for the Enema